DWTechs/Antity.js/README.md

   },
 ]);

 // add a consumer.
-Used when loggin in from user service router.post("/", entity.normalize, entity.validate, ...);
+Used when logging in from user service router.post("/", entity.normalizeArray, entity.validateArray, ...);
-// or use check method to both normalize and validate at once router.put("/", entity.check, ...);
+// or use check method to normalize and validate array at once router.put("/", entity.check, ...);

 ```